-After Wisdom Tooth Removal
+Home Instructions After Wisdom Tooth Removal

 Immediately Following Surgery

-- Take the prescribed pain medications before the anesthetic wears off so you will be able to manage any discomfort better.
+- Take the prescribed pain medications before the anesthetic wears off and as directed by our office.

-- Restrict your activities the day of surgery and resume normal activity when you feel comfortable, usually within 3-5 days.
+- Restrict your activities the day of surgery and resume normal activity when you feel comfortable.

 - Place ice packs to the sides of your face where surgery was performed.
-Refer to the section on swelling for explanation.
+Refer to the section on swelling for a more thorough explanation.

-Unfortunately, most oral surgery is accompanied by some degree of discomfort.
-You will usually have a prescription for pain medication.
-If you take the first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
+Unfortunately most oral surgery is accompanied by some degree of discomfort.
+Your surgical team will provide you with personalized instructions for pain medication.
+If you take your first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
 Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, chances for nausea will be reduced.
-The effects of pain medications vary widely among individuals. you must allow time for your medicine to work.
+The effects of pain medications vary widely among individuals.
+You must allow time for your medicine to work.
 You must also take the medication on a regular schedule.
-Remember that the most severe pain is usually within six hours after the local anesthetic wears off; after that your need for medicine should lesson.
-If you have been given a prescription for Motrin(Ibuprofen) you may take it with Tylenol(Acetaminophen).
-Both drugs are taken every 6 hours and can be taken as follows: if you take Motrin at 12 PM, you can take Tylenol at 3PM, Motrin at 6PM, Tylenol at 9PM.
+Remember that the most severe pain is usually within six hours after the local anesthetic wears off; after that your need for medicine should lessen.
+If you have been given a prescription for Motrin(ibuprofen) you may take it with Tylenol(acetaminophen).
+Both drugs are taken every six hours and can be taken as follows: if you take Motrin at 12PM, you can take Tylenol at 3PM, Motrin at 6PM, Tylenol at 9PM.

 In some cases, discoloration of the skin follows swelling.
 The development of black, blue, green, or yellow discoloration is due to blood spreading beneath the tissues.
 This is a normal post-operative occurrence, which may occur 2-3 days post-operatively.
 Moist heat applied to the area may speed up the removal of the discoloration.

 If you have been placed on antibiotics, take the tablets or liquid as directed to help prevent infection.
-Discontinue antibiotic use in the event of a rash or other unfavorable reaction.
+Discontinue antibiotic use in the event of a rash or any other unfavorable reaction and contact our office immediately.
 Call the office if you have any questions.

-Nausea and Vomiting
+Are Nausea and Vomiting Normal?

-In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour including the prescribed medicine.
-You should then sip on coke, tea or ginger ale.
+In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
+You should then try to take in ice chips and then water.
+If you can keep the water down then you may try to sip on coke, tea, or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - You should be careful going from the lying down position to standing.
-You could get light headed when you stand up suddenly.
-Before standing up, you should sit for one minute then get up.
+You could get light headed from low blood sugar or medications.
+Before standing up, you should sit for one minute before getting up.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls which supported the tooth.
+They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
 If not, they can be removed by Dr. Sindoni.

 - If the corners of your mouth are stretched, they may dry out and crack.
 Your lips should be kept moist with an ointment such as vaseline.